wurthless-elektroniks/g1crymax/readme.md

 3. Assemble the circuit from the given Gerbers and BOM listed above.
 4. Isolate the G1 pin from ground by cutting the board with an Inexacto Knife (i.e., boxcutter) or similar.
 Make sure that G1 is the only thing you isolate from ground, because other signals may be routed through that ground trace.
 5. Run wires as appropriate.
-6. Power set on, recalibrate SCREEN and FOCUS, and adjust colors if necessary.
+6. Power set on.
+If the mod was done correctly, the picture will be darker than usual.
+Recalibrate SCREEN and FOCUS, and adjust colors if necessary.

 If you don't have an oscilloscope (which accurately describes 90% of electronics hobbyists), you can probe for negative voltages with a capacitor and diode.
 Here's how to do it:

 ![](probe.jpg)

+It is **optional, but strongly recommended** to add a 1M ohm resistor across the capacitor so that it quickly discharges after high voltage has been applied to it.
+If you don't add the resistor, then beware that capacitor can hold a nasty voltage for several minutes after power has been disconnected.

 Further resources to check:
 * The [HR Diemen database](https://www.hrdiemen.com/search/index) lists many CRT displays and their flybacks.
 You might be able to find some useful info here, but don't count on it because **the HR Diemen database is known to be horribly wrong**.